pforpond/The-Unwritten-Rulebook/README.md

 # The-Unwritten-Rulebook

-A website for submitting and voting upon the Unwritten Rules in Dead by Daylight.
+A website for reading the Unwritten Rules in Dead by Daylight.